BredyByte/42_inception/README.md

 ```

 ### Check redis is mounted properly
-- to check if redis is working properly execute the following command:
+- to check if redis is working properly execute the following command.
+If it returns PONG then everything is working properly:
   ```bash
   redis-cli ping
   ```

-  If it returns PONG then everything is working properly.
-  Other way to check it with the following command:
+  Other way to check it with the following command, should indicate that port 6379 is open:
   ```bash
   sudo apt-get update
   sudo apt-get upgrade
   sudo apt-get install net-tools netstat -tuln | grep 6379
   ```
-  Other way to check it with the following command:
+  Other way to check it with the following command, should return "HOLA PAYASOS!!"
   ```bash
   > redis-cli
   > SET some "HOLA PAYASOS!!"
   > GET some
   ```

-  should return "HOLA PAYASOS!!"
+## 🙋 Usage:

+### Building:
+1. Clone the repository:
+2. Navigate to the project directory:
+3. Run: ```make``` to complie the project.
+This command will:
+* Create a network "webnet".
+* Volumes: "nginx", "maria", "react" in /home/$USER/data folder.
+* Build the Docker images for Nginx, WordPress, MariaDB, Redis, Adminer, and Static Website.
+* Create and run the Docker containers for the services.

+### Commands:
+1. Run: ```make stop``` to stop the services.
+2. Run: ```make down``` to stop and remove the containers.
+3. Run: ```make fclean``` to stop, remove the containers, remove the images, remove the volumes, and remove the network.
+4. Run: ```make re``` to re-run the project.
+Is like running ```make fclean``` and then ```make```.
+5. Run ```docker system prune --force --all``` to delete all the images, containers, and cache of docker.

+### Ports:
+- **443: HTTPS** is open for the domain $USER.42.fr - and shows the WordPress website.
+Wp-admin is also accessible with the dbredykh login and dbredykhpass password.
+The additional user is payaso with the payasopass password.
+- **7070: HTTP** is open for one of the additional services.
+The service is a static website that shows the resume of the author.
+- **8080: HTTP** is open for the Adminer service.
+The service is accessible with the dbredykh login, dbredykhpass password, database name is wordpress and the hostname is mymariadb.
+- **6379: TCP** is open for the Redis service.